kitnil/awesome/README.md

 - [imgdiff](https://github.com/n7olkachev/imgdiff) - Faster than the fastest in the world pixel-by-pixel image difference tool.
 - [re-txt](https://github.com/alash3al/re-txt) - converts text-formats from one to another, it is very useful if you want to re-format a json file to yaml, toml to yaml, csv to yaml, ... etc
 - [toc](https://github.com/ycd/toc) - 🚩 TOC, zero configuration table of content generator for Markdown files, create table of contents from any Markdown file with ease.
-- [goful](https://github.com/anmitsu/goful) - Goful is a CUI file manager implemented by Go.
+- [goful](https://github.com/anmitsu/goful) - Goful is a CUI file manager written in Go.
 - [go-telegram-notifier](https://github.com/SlitiBrahim/go-telegram-notifier) - A Go REST API allowing me to send messages to myself, on my phone, according to some events.
 - [journalist](https://github.com/mrusme/journalist) - Journalist.
 An RSS aggregator.
 - [vecty](https://github.com/hexops/vecty) - Vecty lets you build responsive and dynamic web frontends in Go using WebAssembly, competing with modern web frameworks like React & VueJS.